 To obtain motion models, manifold learning is then used to extract a compact form of the dynamic information [10].

 Fused together, these lead to a nonparametric representation of the probability density function that characterizes the object appearance.
-Inspired by [11], tracking is performed by obtaining independently from each model a motion estimate and its uncertainty through a single probabilistic framework as follows,
+Inspired by [11], tracking is performed by obtaining an independent motion estimate, from each model, and its uncertainty through a single probabilistic framework as follows:

 where Z0:t = Z0, . . . ,Zt are the image observations from the input image sequence I0:t = I0, . . . , It .
 In this framework, an anatomy-indexed mesh model is built to represent the object of interest.
 The block diagram of Fig. 2 summarizes the workflow.